xpdustry/flex/README.md

 Each Flex component has a `handler` and `template` field.

-The `template` is a template string that can wrap an optional value represented by `%VALUE%`.
+The `template` is a template string that can wrap an optional value represented by `%VALUE%` (there can be multiple `%VALUE%`).

 The `handler` is the name of the handler that will provide the value.

-The plugin provides 3 simple handlers to get you started :
+The plugin provides 4 simple handlers to get you started :

 - `xpdustry-flex:none` returns an empty string, useful if you want to make your config file more readable.